 You must test within the validity dates of your ATT (the average length of an ATT is 90 days).
 These validity dates cannot be extended for any reason.
 If you do not test within these dates you will have to reregister and pay another exam fee.
 The ATT contains your authorization number, candidate identification number and an expiration date.
 You need the ATT to schedule an appointment to take the NCLEX.

-Call Pearson VUE Candidate Services at 866.496.2539 or at one of the international telephone numbers in the NCLEX Candidate Bulletin to report a lost ATT or if your NRB has made you eligible and you have not received your ATT.
+Call Pearson Candidate Services at 866.496.2539 or at one of the international telephone numbers in the NCLEX Candidate Bulletin to report a lost ATT or if your NRB has made you eligible and you have not received your ATT.

 Links to all NRBs websites and contact information are available on the Membership page.